statusline/statusline/README.md

 ## Features

- - [x] Package manager (for installing packets inside users home, npm based)

-For now can just install packages.
-(They can not be used/uninstalled)
+ - [x] Package manager (for installing packets inside users home, npm based) (They can not be used yet)

 Blocks available so far: `ip`, `load`, `time`, `date`, `battery`